Scaling Laws for Predicting Downstream Performance in LLMs: Introduction

-In this work, we target the actual task performance prediction based on two intuitions: (1) Predicting the target pre-training loss is easier and achievable since there is no “emergent phase” in the pre-training loss, as extensively verified in~\citet{kaplan2020scaling, hoffmann2022training}; (2) There is an observed correlation between the pre-training loss and the downstream task performance after the “emergent point” (\textit{i.e.,} the pre-training loss goes below a critical threshold)~\citep{du2024understanding, huang2024compression}.
-Rethinking previous practice, training LM $i$ to convergence requires expending FLOPs$_i$ for obtaining a single data point.
-In contrast, our approach stems from a crucial insight: \textbf{Collecting (pre-training loss, performance) data points at intermediate checkpoints prevents the need for fully training LMs to convergence, thereby enhancing sample efficiency.} Essentially, we can collect a huge amount of useful data between the initial point of above-random performance in LMs and their convergence point for performance prediction.
+\looseness=-1 In this work, we target the actual task performance prediction based on two intuitions: (1) Predicting the target pre-training loss is easier and achievable since there is no “emergent phase” in the pre-training loss, as extensively verified in~\citet{kaplan2020scaling, hoffmann2022training}; (2) There is an observed correlation between the pre-training loss and the downstream task performance after the “emergent point” (\textit{i.e.,} the pre-training loss goes below a critical threshold)~\citep{du2024understanding, huang2024compression}.
+Specifically, LMs that achieve comparable pre-training loss demonstrate consistent performance levels on downstream tasks, regardless of variations in hyper-parameter configurations (\textit{e.g.,} model size, the number of training tokens, and learning rate schedules).
+Thus, different from estimating the FLOPs-to-Loss function that requires training $N$ LMs to convergence, we can collect (pre-training loss, performance) data points at intermediate checkpoints that have emerged performance to estimate the Loss-to-Performance function, thereby enhancing sample efficiency.

-\looseness=-1 Thus, our approach consists of two sequential stages: (1) $\text{\textbf{F}LOPs} \rightarrow \text{\textbf{L}oss}$: Predict the target pre-training loss based on the expended FLOPs.
-Following previous work, we train a series of sampling LMs within the same model family to develop a power-law predictive model.
-For this stage, the expended FLOPs are not required to reach above the emergent threshold.
+\looseness=-1 Formally, our approach, named \textbf{\approach}, consists of two sequential stages: (1) $\text{\textbf{F}LOPs} \rightarrow \text{\textbf{L}oss}$: Predict the target pre-training loss based on the expended FLOPs.
+Following previous work, we train a series of sampling LMs within the same model family and collect data points from their final \modi{fully-converged} checkpoints to develop a power-law predictive model.
+For this stage, the expended FLOPs are not required to reach above the task-specific emergent threshold.
 (2) $\text{\textbf{L}oss} \rightarrow \text{\textbf{P}erformance}$: Predict the downstream performance based on the pre-training loss.
 We collect data points from intermediate checkpoints of various sampling LMs that exhibit above-random performance, and develop a regression model for prediction.
-In preliminary experiments with sampling LMs up to 3B, this \textbf{\approach} solution predicts the performance of 7B and 13B LLMs across various benchmarks with error margins of 5\% and 10\% respectively, significantly outperforming direct FLOPs-to-Performance predictions.
+In our experiments with sampling LMs up to 3B, this \textbf{\approach} solution predicts the performance of 7B and 13B LLMs across various benchmarks with error margins of 5\% and 10\% respectively, significantly outperforming direct FLOPs-to-Performance predictions.